 Making chocolate spritz cookies is one of my favorite parts of the holiday season!
 These scrumptious little chocolate cookies are totally crave-worthy, and they have a light crumbly consistency that just can’t be beaten.

-These not-too-sweet Christmas cookies are like German butter cookies and they’re addictingly delicious.
-There’s no better way to spread the love than with a fresh-baked batch of homemade cookies.
-These little gems are a fall tradition that my whole family looks forward too.
+These not-too-sweet spritz cookies are like my cream cheese spritz cookies…they’re addictingly delicious.
+There’s no better way to spread the love than with a fresh-baked batch of homemade Christmas cookies!
+These little gems and biscoff cookies are a fall tradition that my whole family looks forward to.

 - Super simple recipe